 Please submit your relevant startup idea / venture.
 This is a continuous call and we will reach out to you when an opportunity to work together arises.

-Here is a list of innovation programmes we're currently running and we invite you to write to us to for more information.
+Here is a list of innovation programmes we are currently running and we invite you to write to us to for more information.

-The IGNITE Innovation Challenge supports and funds innovative local ventures that can enhance food security in South Sudan, Rwanda, Uganda, Somalia and Ethiopia.
-So far, across the region, innovation challenges have supported more than 75 ventures with over USD 2 million in grants.
-These ventures provide employment and market access for smallholder farmers and WFP beneficiaries, reducing the humanitarian caseload.
+Supports and funds innovative local enterprises that can enhance food security across the region.
+So far, innovation challenges have supported more than 105 local enterprises with over USD 2 million in grants, catalysing over USD 20M in impact investments across the region.
+These enterprises provide employment and market access including for WFP beneficiaries and aim to reduce the humanitarian caseload.

 Below is a list of countries and their innovation workstreams under the Eastern Africa Regional Hub.
 These diverse innovation teams are strategically positioned across WFP’s regional and country offices, each managing their own portfolio.